hosokawat/jquery-localstorage/README.md

-#jquery-localstrage
+#jquery-localstorage

-A simple, lightweight jQuery plugin for reading, writing and deleting html5 local strage
+A simple, lightweight jQuery plugin for reading, writing and deleting html5 local storage

 ##Installation